ssathya/AccountMaintainers/Readme.md

 *Until now the repository pattern logic is built using synchronous calls and the application suffers from performance issues with less than 10 records (did not index the database to illustrate this).
 We'll eventually modify them to use asynchronous calls but for the time being live with synchronous calls.*

 ## Part 6
-We’ll implement the Put, Post and Delete API calls for Account Owner.
+We'll implement the Put, Post and Delete API calls for Account Owner.
 In this section, the repository interfaces and specific methods in Account and owner were updated to handle the API calls.
 We also did some code refactoring to ensure we call helper methods to validate database objects (rather than actual validation done at the controller end).

+## Part 7

+We are going to now switch to GUI part.
+We'll start by creating a new project using ng cli.
+After creating the project AccountOwnerClient we'll update index.html to use bootstrap and create a component 'home'.

+Commands used in this section:

+ - ng new AccountOwnerClient
+ - ng g component home